Fishing Clear Waters: What Lure Do You Need to Catch Bass?

 The Best Bass Lures for Clear Water: A Few More Words

-Finally, keep in mind that feeding habits and environmental factors are continuously changing, so although one hue may work one day, it may not the next.
+Finally, remember that feeding habits and environmental factors are continuously changing, so although one hue may work one day, it may not be the next.
 Don’t be scared to experiment with different colors until you discover one that works for you.

-Finally, don’t forget to check out some of the best lures for clear water bass fishing we mentioned above!
+Finally, don’t forget to check out some of the best lures we mentioned above for clear-water bass fishing!

 How to catch bass in clear water?

-When fishing for bass in clear water, you should stay away from their visual space since they depend on their sight for feeding.
+When fishing for bass in clear water, you should avoid their visual space since they depend on their sight for feeding.
 Use a light line and natural colors for baits.

 What color can bass see the best?